 Historic New Castle

-The heritage of Delaware is clearly indicated by the Dutch, Swedish, British, and American flags flying on the historic streets and over the courthouse in New Castle.
+The Dutch, Swedish, British, and American flags flying on the historic streets and over the courthouse in New Castle clearly indicate Delaware’s complicated history.
 This is where William Penn first landed and set foot on American soil as he took proprietor of Pennsylvania.
-Delaware would remain fully under this government for over twenty years then partially until signing the Declaration of Independence as its own separate colony.
+Delaware remained fully under this government for over twenty years then partially until signing the Declaration of Independence as its own separate colony.
 Families can learn about this contentious history by visiting the free New Castle Court House Museum, part of the First State National Historic Site.
-While in New Castle, be sure to eat at Jessop’s Tavern, founded in 1674, where the wait staff is dressed as they would have been in 300 years ago in colonial America.
+While in New Castle, be sure to eat at Jessop’s Tavern, founded in 1674, where the wait staff is dressed as they would have been in colonial America.

 River Taxi Wilmington